cornishcoder1/Food_of_Japan_Quiz/README.md

 12. Click ‘Enable Automatic Deploys’.
 13. Ensure that ‘main’ branch is selected in Manual deploy section and click ‘Deploy Branch’.
 14. Once deployed, click ‘view’ to access deployed project.

+# Deployment (Update, Nov 2022)

+As of November 2022, Heroku ceased to provide a free service.
+Therefore, to continuing hosting this project without charge I transfered it to free service <a href="https://render.com/" target="_blank">Render</a>.

+The steps followed to migrate this project from Heroku to render can be found <a href="https://code-institute-students.github.io/deployment-docs/10-pp3/" target="_blank">here</a>.

 # Credits